Jose J Granda, PhD will bring intellectual diversity to the Davis School Board.

 HIS SERVICE TO DAVIS SCHOOLS

-He believes that the spark of an engineering and science career starts by the age of 10.
+He believes that the spark of an engineering and science career starts around the age of 10.
 That is elementary school.
-For that reason, he conducts regularly motivational talks with children in elementary and high schools.
+For that reason, he regularly conducts motivational talks with children in elementary and high schools.
 He does this whether at schools or in the wilderness.
 He was the first in California to implement the Robotics Merit Badge for the Boy Scouts summer camp using a grant from NASA with a Boy Scout troop from Davis.
-During Engineering Week at UC Davis, he participated as a speaker and counselor for the Engineering Merit Badge, an event in which 54 Davis boys scouts participated.
+During Engineering Week at UC Davis, he participated as a speaker and counselor for the Engineering Merit Badge, an event in which 54 Davis Boy Scouts participated.
 The objective of his talks to children and young adults in high schools is to motivate them and encourage them to enter STEM (Science,Technology, Engineering and Math) careers when they reach the University.
-He believes that women deserve the same opportunities and through his grants has supported all girls science groups such as the "FEMBOTS", a robotics club made of all high school girls.
-He keeps in touch with youngsters and anyone who wants to learn more about his work and space.
-For this reason he maintains a scientific Twitter in English and Spanish.
-It can be found at: @SrNasa. (http://twitter.com/srnasa).
+When they get there he has been a counselor for their careers.
+He has supported his students through grants and several have gone on to do their PhD s.

-RECORD OF BEHALF OR THE TAXPAYERS
+RECORD ON BEHALF OF THE TAXPAYERS

 Jose and other plaintiffs are proud of having contributed to keeping the school board honest.
 He and others went to court to protect the taxpayers over the Parcel Tax Measure E and won.
 The School District had illegally drafted Measure E. The School Board had to conform to the law.
 This is a major accomplishment on behalf of the taxpayers.